gzougianos/packagraph/README.md

 [![Build and Release JAR](https://github.com/gzougianos/packagraph/actions/workflows/packgraph.yml/badge.svg)](https://github.com/gzougianos/packagraph/actions/workflows/packgraph.yml)

+(Version discontinued.
+HJSON files were not easy to work with.)

 Packagraph is a lightweight tool designed to generate customizable package dependency diagrams for Java source code.
 It reads configurations from a [Human JSON](https://hjson.github.io/) file and outputs diagrams in formats supported by [GraphViz](https://graphviz.org/).